Due to the restrictions imposed to prevent the spread of Covid 19, DVA are currently operating a limited number of services.

 - valid taxi insurance

-- approved taxi meter fitted and sealed by the Driver & Vehicle Agency (DVA)
+- if Class A or B an approved taxi meter fitted and sealed by the Driver & Vehicle Agency (DVA)

 The inspection will also look at axle weight, the tyre load capacity, and the seating plan format.
 This is not an exhaustive list of requirements.
 For more information you can contact any DVA test centre.